-Ex officio: Stevanne A. Ellis, designee of Secretary of Aging; Carolyn J. Ellison, designee of Secretary of Budget & Management; Patricia R. Sylvester, designee of Secretary of Disabilities; Sylvia A. Lawson, Ph.D., designee of State Superintendent of Schools; Shalewa Noel-Thomas, Ph.D., designee of Secretary of Health & Mental Hygiene; Kenneth C. Holt, Secretary of Housing and Community Development; Heather M. Sheridan, designee of Secretary of Human Resources; Patricia M. Flanigan, designee of Secretary of Juvenile Services; Lloyd H. Day, designee of Secretary of Labor, Licensing & Regulation; Kristina M. Donnelly, designee of Secretary of Public Safety & Correctional Services; Leslie A. Dews, designee of Secretary of Transportation; Dana E. Hendrickson, designee of Secretary of Veterans Affairs.
+Ex officio: Stevanne A. Ellis, designee of Secretary of Aging; Carolyn J. Ellison, designee of Secretary of Budget & Management; Patricia R. Sylvester, designee of Secretary of Disabilities; Sylvia A. Lawson, Ph.D., designee of State Superintendent of Schools; Shalewa Noel-Thomas, Ph.D., designee of Secretary of Health; Kenneth C. Holt, Secretary of Housing and Community Development; vacancy, designee of Secretary of Human Services; Patricia M. Flanigan, designee of Secretary of Juvenile Services; Lloyd H. Day, designee of Secretary of Labor, Licensing & Regulation; Kristina M. Donnelly, designee of Secretary of Public Safety & Correctional Services; Leslie A. Dews, designee of Secretary of Transportation; Dana E. Hendrickson, designee of Secretary of Veterans Affairs.

 Annual Report to Joint Committee on Homelessness due Oct.
 1 (Chapter 427, Acts of 2014).

 The Governor's Interagency Council on Homelessness was created by the Governor in June 2002 (Executive Order 01.01.2002.14).
 This council coordinated State policy regarding the homeless, and devised strategies by which State agencies could collaborate to help those without shelter and prevent homelessness in Maryland.
 In July 2014, the council was superceded by the Interagency Council on Homelessness (Chapter 341, Acts of 2014).